-Disturbingly, recent months have seen heightened anti-Shi'a rhetoric expressed through major street protests, involving ultra conservative political forces, in Karachi and Islamabad.75 Sectarian and extremist ASWJ played an active role in this campaign.
-76 These street protests could lead to even more sectarianism, which has proved in the past to have empowered terrorists of all stripes in Pakistan besides widening the door for Saudi-versus-Iran games to be played in the country.77 Islamic State-like organizations also thrive where sectarian tensions are high.
-An editorial of Pakistan's leading newspaper Dawn captured the gist of this development
+Disturbingly, recent months have seen heightened anti-Shi'a rhetoric expressed through major street protests, involving ultra conservative political forces, in Karachi and Islamabad.75 Sectarian and extremist ASWJ played an active role in this campaign.76 These street protests could lead to even more sectarianism, which has proved in the past to have empowered terrorists of all stripes in Pakistan besides widening the door for Saudi-versus-Iran games to be played in the country.77 Islamic State-like organizations also thrive where sectarian tensions are high.
+An editorial of Pakistan's leading newspaper Dawn captured the gist of this development well:

 The embers of hate are once again being stoked.
 To prevent history from being repeated and innocent blood spilled in the name of religion, the government must act urgently and decisively.
 The state's silence is indeed inexplicable.
-It appears to have willfully chosen to close its eyes to this sinister development.78
+It appears to have willfully chosen to close its eyes to this sinister development.78 d It is important to note, however, that many established and older extremist groups continue to recruit and expand their network through physical contact and through extremist religious gatherings and printed publications.

 Pakistan's Shi'a Hazara, located mostly in Quetta, continue to pay a heavy price.
 2021 began for them with the brutal murder of 11 Hazara coal miners who were kidnapped and their throats slit.
-Gruesome images of the victims were distributed through the Islamic State's Amaq news service.79 The Pakistani security analyst
+Gruesome images of the victims were distributed through the Islamic State's Amaq news service.79 The Pakistani security analyst e The magazine Nawa-e-Ghazwa-e-Hind was earlier titled Nawai Afghan Jihad (The Voice of Afghan Jihad) and has been printed continuously for the last 14 years, as claimed on its contents page.